Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2016.09.21
+Reviewed on: 2016.09.21 (revised: 2024.06.30)

 The new bits that flesh out the greater Middle Earth saga are a mixed bunch: some are interesting, but others are more distracting then they are entertaining (where did the goats come from that Thorin used to race up the side of the mountain during the battle?)
-The battle between the White Council and Sauron (the Necromancer) was also, oddly, out of step with those kinds of battles in the preceding films—they had been presented more or less as a battle of wills.
-The change to a hectic sword fight between corporeal and non-corporeal foes was jarring, and makes the relatively slower-paced sword fights that come later all the more monotonous.
+The battle between the White Council and Sauron (the Necromancer) was also, oddly, out of step with those kinds of battles in the preceding The Lord of the Rings films, where they had been presented as much as a battle of wills as a contest of physical fighting prowess.
+The depiction of a hectic, video game-esque sword fight between corporeal and non-corporeal opponents was jarring, and it makes the relatively slower-paced sword fights that come later all the more monotonous.
+Nevertheless, the highlights of the film are Smaug's all too brief appearance at the beginning, the scenes depicting the fortress at Gundabad, and Bilbo's return to the Shire at the very end.
+The latter sequence is, regrettably, the only time that the film truly comes alive with characterization.
+It was a joy to behold Hobbiton once more, Bilbo's troubles with his estranged relatives, and hear the immortal line, "put that pouf down!"

 ▲ Top ▶ Movie Reviews Index